ffleming/timing_attack/README.md

 probably keep `--percentile` low.

-I was very surprised to find that I get correct results against remote targets with `--num` around 20.
-Default is 5, as that has been sufficient in my tests for LAN and local targets.
+I was very surprised to find that I get correct results against remote targets with `--number` around 20.
+Default is 50, as that has been sufficient in my tests for LAN and local targets.

 ## Contributing